Aaron-Hsieh-0129/VVMex/docs/developer-guides/physics.md

 ## P3

 The P3 implementation lives under `src/physics/p3/` with EAMxx-style pack-oriented kernels.
+VVMex modifies this EAMxx framework to follow Fortran P3 process coupling for vapor adjustment, droplet activation, rain size distribution, mass conservation, and lookup-table behavior; see [P3 modifications](p3-modifications.md) for the full comparison table.
 Lookup tables can be generated or read from `rundata/p3/` depending on `make_lookup_table` and paths in configuration.

 ## RRTMGP